-We took a 454 based approach to assembling genome sequence for the newly reported species, generating approximately 20X fragment sequence, and 30X “clone” or mate pair coverage in 3 kb and 8 kb mate pairsThese data were assembled with the Celera CABOG assembler (version 6.1, 2010/03/22)Genomic sequence generated on the Illumina platform was then aligned to the draft genome assemblies [release 1 versions of new genomes [e.g. D. biarmipes (Dbia_1.0)], and used those reads to correct 454 homopolymer errors in the final references [release 2 versions of new genomes [e.g. D. biarmipes (Dbia_2.0)] The average contig N50 of the eight assemblies was 206 kb and scaffold N50 of 1.1 MbOf the eight assemblies, D. rhopaloa in particular had the worst assembly statisticsThis was likely due to the inability of this species to be inbred, and the large number of individuals used for DNA isolation must have resulted in considerable heterozygosity, a known problem in genome assembly (Jones et al. 2004) These assemblies are draft genomes and may contain errors, so users should exercise caution when using these dataTypical errors in draft genome sequences include mis-assemblies of repeated sequences, collapses of repeated regions, and unmerged overlaps (e.g. due to polymorphisms) creating artificial duplicationsHowever base accuracy in contigs (contiguous blocks of sequence) is usually very high with most errors near the ends of contigs.
+We took a 454 based approach to assembling genome sequence for the newly reported species, generating approximately 20X fragment sequence, and 30X “clone” or mate pair coverage in 3 kb and 8 kb mate pairs.
+These data were assembled with the Celera CABOG assembler (version 6.1, 2010/03/22).
+Genomic sequence generated on the Illumina platform was then aligned to the draft genome assemblies [release 1 versions of new genomes [e.g. D. biarmipes (Dbia_1.0)], and used those reads to correct 454 homopolymer errors in the final references [release 2 versions of new genomes [e.g. D. biarmipes (Dbia_2.0)].
+The average contig N50 of the eight assemblies was 206 kb and scaffold N50 of 1.1 Mb.
+Of the eight assemblies, D. rhopaloa in particular had the worst assembly statistics.
+This was likely due to the inability of this species to be inbred, and the large number of individuals used for DNA isolation must have resulted in considerable heterozygosity, a known problem in genome assembly (Jones et al. 2004).
+These assemblies are draft genomes and may contain errors, so users should exercise caution when using these data.
+Typical errors in draft genome sequences include mis-assemblies of repeated sequences, collapses of repeated regions, and unmerged overlaps (e.g. due to polymorphisms) creating artificial duplications.
+However base accuracy in contigs (contiguous blocks of sequence) is usually very high with most errors near the ends of contigs.

 Phylogenetic analysis

 We conducted phylogenetic analysis of the twelve Drosophila species with previously published genome sequences (Clark et al. 2007) plus the eight additional species sequenced for this project.
 We first aligned 250 loci that were included in the orthologous gene set used in a recent drosophilid phylogeny (Obbard et al. 2012).
 Each of these loci was unavailable for one or more of the 20 species.
-We ranked all loci by the number of available taxa and retained 41 loci that were present for at least 75% of the speciesEach locus was then aligned separately with the MUSCLE aligner (Edgar 2004) and gap regions and regions of low alignment score were removed using the “automated” heuristic implemented in trimAL (Capella-Gutierrez et al. 2009)Individual sequence alignments for each locus were concatenated using in-house perl scripts.
-Phylogenetic analysis of the total dataset (20 taxa, 41 loci, 63,254 nucleotide positions, ~18% missing data) was conducted using MrBayes 3.2 (Ronquist et al. 2012) under the GTR+I+gamma model (estimated values of model parameters were: r(A<->C): 0.113; r(A<->G): 0.255; r(A<->T): 0.146; r(C<->G): 7.85E-2; r(C<->T): 0.326; r(G<->T): 8.134E-2; pi(A): 0.267; pi(C): 0.241; pi(G): 0.24; pi(T): 0.252; alpha: 1.246; pinvar : 0.294)Two Markov Chain Monte Carlo (MCMC) chains converged to stationarity (standard deviation of split frequencies = 0.000000) within 5x103 moves.
+We ranked all loci by the number of available taxa and retained 41 loci that were present for at least 75% of the species.
+Each locus was then aligned separately with the MUSCLE aligner (Edgar 2004) and gap regions and regions of low alignment score were removed using the “automated” heuristic implemented in trimAL (Capella-Gutierrez et al. 2009).
+Individual sequence alignments for each locus were concatenated using in-house perl scripts.
+Phylogenetic analysis of the total dataset (20 taxa, 41 loci, 63,254 nucleotide positions, ~18% missing data) was conducted using MrBayes 3.2 (Ronquist et al. 2012) under the GTR+I+gamma model (estimated values of model parameters were: r(A<->C): 0.113; r(A<->G): 0.255; r(A<->T): 0.146; r(C<->G): 7.85E-2; r(C<->T): 0.326; r(G<->T): 8.134E-2; pi(A): 0.267; pi(C): 0.241; pi(G): 0.24; pi(T): 0.252; alpha: 1.246; pinvar : 0.294).
+Two Markov Chain Monte Carlo (MCMC) chains converged to stationarity (standard deviation of split frequencies = 0.000000) within 5x103 moves.
 Our phylogeny for the 20 Drosophila species is derived from the posterior distribution of topologies and branch lengths from 1x107 MCMC steps.
 In all subsequent analyses, we used the patristic distance between each pair or species (that is, the combined branch length separating these species on the phylogeny, expressed in substitutions per site (ss) estimated under the empirical nucleotide substitution model detailed above) as the measure of evolutionary divergence between these species.